Why Scientists Think ‘No Nut November’ Is Nonsense

 “There is no evidence that not orgasming for a month will influence sperm motility factors any differently than abstaining for a few days,” Prause says.
 “Abstaining for years is associated with decreased sperm motility, not better.”

 That’s not to say that keeping your hands off yourself for a month is always a bad decision.
 Katie Ziskind, a marriage and family therapist, says that abstinence for a month might help some men get a handle on porn addiction.
 It may be beneficial for other social reasons too.
-“If you’re refraining from sex in order to gain a deeper spiritual connection, you may find benefits,” Ziskind tells Fatherly.
+“If you’re refraining from sex in order to gain a deeper spiritual connection, you may find benefits,” Ziskind says.
 “You may find benefits if you were using sex as an addiction and were using sex to numb out through a variety of one-night stands.”